 As a part of the official program of the convention, there should be a Rotaract preconvention meeting prior to the commencement of the convention, to be arranged and implemented by RI and to include discussion of issues identified by the RI Rotaract Committee as important to Rotaractors.
 The preconvention meeting shall be conducted in accordance with RI policy regarding convention operations and procedures.
 The general secretary should ensure that Rotaractors have opportunities to participate in the development of the Rotaract preconvention meeting program.
-The preconvention meeting should include a separate district Rotaract representative training session that shall focus on the roles and responsibilities of district Rotaract representatives.
-Governors are encouraged to defray all or part of the costs associated with the attendance of district Rotaract representatives-elect at the annual Rotaract preconvention meeting.
-(June 2010 Mtg., Bd.
+The preconvention meeting shall include a separate district Rotaract representative training session.
+(October 2012 Mtg., Bd.
 Dec.
-214)
+92)

 Source: May 1988 Mtg., Bd.
 Dec.
 391; March 1997 Mtg., Bd.
 Dec.
 238; November 2000 Mtg., Bd.
 Dec.
 136; November 2002 Mtg., Bd.
 Dec.
 112; Amended by March 2005 Mtg., Bd.
 Dec.
 214; June 2010 Mtg., Bd.
 Dec.
-214
+214; October 2012 Mtg., Bd.
+Dec.
+92